section-engineering-education/engineering-education/content/articles/understanding-shared-memory-programming-with-pthreads-and-openmp/index.md

 Threads are controlled and supported natively by the operating system in the kernel.
 There is no thread management code in the program.
 Any application has the potential to be multithreaded.
 A single process may be responsible for managing the threads of an application.

 ### Pthreads and their use
 Any programming language may utilize Pthreads, which stands for POSIX Threads.
 It enables a computer to do several tasks at once.
 Threads are created and managed using the POSIX Threads API.
+The POSIX Thread API allows for a new concurrent process flow.
+With many processors or cores, the process flow may be scheduled to run on another processor, enhancing speed.

 To understand pthreads let us first know how to create threads.